OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

 10. You get a Setup.msi into trunk\Compiler\VC7\Setup\Release

-11. DO NOT FORGET THIS FOR WINDOWS VISTA!!
+11. DO NOT FORGET THIS FOR WINDOWS VISTA IF YOU BUILD THE RELEASE WITH MSVC less than 2008!
     For Windows Vista release you have to edit the Setup.msi with Orca.exe: http://msdn2.microsoft.com/en-us/library/Aa370557.aspx
     http://download.microsoft.com/download/platformsdk/sdk/update/win98mexp/en-us/3790.0/msisdk-common.3.0.cab